Aarons Outdoor has been selling quality backyard structures for many years, so we are more than confident you will love your purchase.

 - Vandalism, improper use, failure due to loading or use beyond the product’s capacity;

-- Acts of nature including, but not limited to, wind, storms, hail, floods or excessive water exposure.
+- Acts of nature including, but not limited to wind, storms, hail, floods or excessive water exposure, particularly in relation to our natural roofing products.

 - Check ground surfacing is free of debris and contamination.